 As he tended to be somewhat secretive, the original yoga studio’s location is unknown but thought to have been in started somewhere on the west coast of America.

 One concrete fact is that there was a Tantrik club in Nyack, New York, the facility having been given to him by a disciple.

 From there, yoga spread across the United States and throughout the western world.
 Mr Bernard did eventually marry, and his wife taught yoga well into her 80s!

 In the 1980s, yoga enjoyed another resurgence in popularity, this time for its health benefits.

-A Dr. Ornish, concerned about the prevalence of heart disease, espoused yoga as one aspect of a lifestyle change one could make in order to prevent heart attacks and reverse any damage done to the body.
+A Dr Ornish, concerned about the prevalence of heart disease, espoused yoga as one aspect of a lifestyle change one could make to prevent heart attacks and reverse any damage done to the body.